projit-lab/eazy-sevai/esevai/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-The e-Sevai franchise website is **100% complete** and production-ready!
+The Eazy Sevai franchise website is **100% complete** and production-ready!

 All major components are built:
 - ✅ Beautiful, responsive UI